Elizabeth Avellán: Biography

 Avellán was born in Caracas, Venezuela.
 Her grandfather, Gonzalo Veloz Mancera, created the first privately owned Venezuelan television station, Televisa.
 As a teenager, she moved together with her family to Houston, United States, where she graduated from Rice University.

 She first worked as an administrative associate for Gerhard Fonken, an executive vice president of the University of Texas.
 In 1994, to prepare for the production of Desperado, she took production classes at UCLA.

-She was the co-owner and vice president of Troublemaker Studios, the production company that she and her former Mexican husband, Robert Rodriguez, founded in 2000.
+She was the co-owner and vice president of Troublemaker Studios, the production company that she and her former husband, Robert Rodriguez, founded in 2000.
 In 2009, she worked in the film Shorts: The Adventures of the Wishing Rock where she voiced the baby who was portrayed by Bianca Rodriguez.
 Avellán was also executive producer of In and Out of Focus, a documentary about balancing motherhood and a career in the film business.

 In September 2019, she bought the remake rights of The Whistler to create an English-language franchise of the movie with her production company Eya Productions.
-In January 2020, along with Rana Joy Glickman, Elizabeth Avellán Veloz launched the production company Tealhouse Entertainment.
+In January 2020, along with Rana Joy Glickman, Avellán launched the production company Tealhouse Entertainment.
 The Whistler franchise was to be produced by this new company.